 The Screenrec app is very minimal.
 It isn’t crowded with unnecessary features and it does not require a 100-page user manual to get it working.
 Heck, it doesn’t require even a 1-page manual!

 Just press Alt + S or the Photo Camera button to take a screenshot.
-In addition, ScreenRec also has video capture capabilities which allows you to record screencasts, streaming video, etc.
+In addition, ScreenRec also has video capture capabilities which essentially makes it a screencast tool and a streaming video recorder, among other things.

 This screenshot software comes with the basic tools to edit and annotate screenshots such as comment boxes, arrows, rectangles, text boxes.
 You also have the option to save the screenshot as a digital image file and open it in a professional image editing program of your choice.